This article was first published in 2018 and has been regularly updated since.

 Thanks to the revolutionary Joy-Con controllers, you can enjoy playing plenty of Switch games in local co-op without even needing to buy an additional controller.
 Nifty, eh?
 If you plan to play your Switch with friends quite often though, we would recommend picking up another controller at some point.
 Unless you’ve got child-sized hands, the Joy-Cons aren’t very comfortable for long stretches of time.

 But that’s neither here nor there.
-However you decide to play, Nintendo Switch is the perfect console to indulge in a bit of local co-op fun.
+However you decide to play, Nintendo Switch is the perfect console to indulge in a bit of couch co-op fun.
 Even better, thanks to the large library of games available on Switch, there are simply tonnes of local co-operative games to play.
-But which ones are the best?
+But which ones are the best couch co-op games on Switch?
 Hopefully we can help.

 We’ve rounded up a selection of the best multiplayer games on Switch, all which can be played locally and all co-operative.
 You won’t find any competitive games here (unless you choose to make it competitive, that is!).
 So keep on reading to find out some of the best couch co-op games on Nintendo Switch.
 Grab a friend, and you’ll have hours of fun with each and every one of these, we assure you.